The Mackinac Bridge has

 It’s not surprising

-that a bridge of this magnitude and age has a few ghosts stories attached to
+that a bridge of this magnitude and age has a few ghost stories attached to

 it.